Last updated on June 13th, 2025 at 11:53 am

 7. Actively Monitor WordPress Files

 If a hacker makes an attempt to tamper with your WordPress files, you can catch it by monitoring the files.
-Security plugins such as WordFence can easily monitor and track the files for possible infringement.
+Security plugins such as WordFence scan your site for file modifications and alert you to suspicious activity.
 It is an excellent way to keep your website under supervision and prevent an attack.

 2FA, also known as two-factor authentication, is a great WordPress security measure.
 The user has to offer two different authentications for login.
 A regular password followed by a secret question or a unique code.
 You can try Google Authentication plugin to get help in a few clicks.